elanbarenholtz/elanbarenholtz.github.io/theory.md

 ---

-## The Evidence: 74 Phenomena, One Principle
+## Research

-This framework doesn't just offer a new metaphor --- it generates specific, testable explanations across the full range of cognitive phenomena.
-From garden-path sentences to false memories, from mental rotation to musical earworms, from schizophrenia to the binding problem --- 74 phenomena unified under a single computational principle.
+Several lines of empirical and theoretical work are currently testing and extending this framework --- from morphosyntactic constraints in language models to the information geometry of long-range token influence to philosophical accounts of reference without referents.

-<a href="/blog/2026/04/phenomena-explained-by-autoregressive-theory/" class="btn">Explore All 74 Phenomena &rarr;</a>
+<a href="/research/" class="btn">Current Projects &rarr;</a>

 </div>